Denis O’Brien founded Digicel in 2001 and has served as the company’s Chairman of the board since the company’s inception.

 Given this early success, Mr O’Brien helped establish Esat as the number two telecommunications company in Ireland, offering a full range of residential and corporate services.
 In 1998, Ernst & Young awarded Denis Ireland’s Entrepreneur of the Year in recognition of his entrepreneurial endeavors.
 In 2000, he sold Esat Telecom to the British Telecom Group, which gave him funds to start on his next project: Digicel.

-Mr O’Brien is also the founder of Communicorp, a media group based in Dublin with radio networks and digital media outlets throughout Ireland, the UK, and Continental Europe.
+Mr O’Brien is also founded a media group based in Dublin with radio networks and digital media outlets throughout Ireland, the UK, and Continental Europe.
 Communicorp is home to some of Europe’s most popular radio stations, including 98FM in Dublin and the Heart and Smooth Radio networks in the UK.
-In 2021, Communicorp was acquired by Bauer Media Group over €100 million.
+In 2021, Communicorp was acquired by Bauer Media Group for over €100 million.

 Throughout his career, Mr O’Brien has helped launch or expand a number of other businesses in the energy, transportation, and hospitality markets, including: Quinta do Lago Resort in Portugal; Actavo, an Irish network infrastructure support company; the Topaz Energy Group; and Aergo Capital, an aircraft leasing firm.
 In 2019, the Irish-U.S. Council recognized Mr O’Brien for his work with the 2019 Award For Outstanding Achievement.